-But, as Justice Alito recognized, such an approach would effectively allow permitting authorities to subvert Nollan and Dolan by requiring landowners to agree to questionable permitting requirements as a condition precedent to permit approval.142 Thus, though Mr. Koontz had not actually given up any property interest, the Court held that Nollan and Dolan must apply.143 In explaining this result, Justice Alito expounded upon the doctrinal foundations of Nollan and Dolan.
+allow permitting authorities to subvert Nollan and Dolan by requiring landowners to agree to questionable permitting requirements as a condition precedent to permit approval.
+Thus, despite the fact that Mr. Koontz had not actually given up any property interest, the Court held that Nollan and Dolan must apply.
+In walking to this conclusion, Justice Alito looked to the doctrinal foundations of Nollan and Dolan.

-Recognizing that Nollan and Dolan are rooted in the unconstitutional conditions doctrine, the Court held that permitting authorities cannot evade the nexus and rough proportionality tests by simply denying a permit application.144 Koontz made clear that the constitutional violation occurs when the landowner is forced into a choice between (a) exercising the right to develop, subject to a requirement to waive Fifth Amendment rights and (b) denial of a permit application.145 As such, there is no requirement that a landowner must first waive constitutional rights to invoke the doctrine.146
+Recognizing that Nollan and Dolan are rooted in the unconstitutionalconditions doctrine, Koontz held that permitting authorities cannot evade the nexus and rough proportionality tests by denying a permit application.
+Koontz made clear that the constitutional violation occurs when the landowner is forced into a choice between (a) exercising the right to develop, subject to a requirement to waive Fifth Amendment rights, and (b) denial of a permit application.
+As such, there is no requirement that a landowner must first waive constitutional rights to invoke the doctrine.